 When choosing a foundation, you want to be sure it matches the tones that come from your neck/chest/shoulder area.
 Sorrells says, "Never match based on the face because it's often lighter than the body.
 You want to pull from the undertones of those areas so everything is seamless.
 Black women have beautiful multidimensional skin tones and it's important that the color on the face is not flat and mismatched."

 Best Long-Wear Foundation

 Lancôme has really stepped up its game in recent years when it comes to creating products that flatter and enhance darker skin tones.
-"When searching for foundation, always check the brand's website first to see if they showcase models that have deeper skin tones wearing their foundation.
-You'll know whether or not you are someone who needs a shade with a more warm undertone or cool," Dale explains.
-"You should also check for the finish (matte, satin or dewy), this will help you know whether or not it will work for your skin type and the look you desire."
+Before committing to purchasing a line of products from a company, Dale suggests checking the brand's website first to see if they showcase models with deeper skin tones wearing their foundation.
+"You should also check for the finish (matte, satin, or dewy); this will help you know whether or not it will work for your skin type and the look you desire," Dale explains.

 The brand's Teint Idole Ultra Long Wear Foundation offers a wide range of medium to deep shades and is what makeup artist Nick Barose reaches for when prepping its ambassador, the ever-glowing Lupita Nyong’o, for the red carpet.

 Best Concealer: NARS Radiant Creamy Concealer